 - Judgment

-Because substance use alters the way the brain works, addiction recovery requires a scientific approach to the process.
+Because substance use alters the way the brain works, those in need of addiction recovery require professional help to heal.

 Brain Science of Addiction and Adolescent Development

 When it comes to drug or alcohol use, teenagers have a special difficulty in quitting without the help of a substance abuse treatment program.
 According to the science behind addiction, the brain develops throughout the teen years and into early adulthood.
-The prefrontal cortex of the brain, which is most responsible for decision-making, emotion regulation, and situation assessment, continues to mature during this stage of growth.
+The brain’s prefrontal cortex, which is most responsible for decision-making, emotion regulation, and situation assessment, continues to mature during this stage of growth.

 What Drugs Do to the Brain to Cause Addiction